Twin Sisters With Endometriosis Develop a Supplement For Period Pain

 Cath: Fast forward to March 2020, Lar and Matt moved back to Atlanta and into my house to start Semaine Health full time.
 I quit my full-time job in December of 2020, and now the three of us run the company from a loft in downtown Atlanta.

 We started selling Semaine just from our website, SemaineHealth.com in March 2020, but we've always wanted to make it as accessible as possible.
-We just launched in select Target stores nationwide, and we’re so excited to continue to grow and help more people like us!
+We just launched in select Target stores nationwide, and are now on Rescripted's Marketplace; we’re so excited to continue to grow and help more people like us!

 We’ve also been able to lower our prices since last year because of the increase in production.
 Our goal will always be to maintain the highest quality ingredients while being something most people can afford because we firmly believe that wellness should be attainable for everyone.

 Lar: Even though it took over 15 years to get diagnosed, we have been lucky in our endometriosis journey: we were both able to have excision surgery done by a specialist, Matt came up with an amazing formulation to help with our pain, and we’ve gotten so much love and support around Semaine from the endo community.

 Ten years ago the endometriosis community was much smaller, and there weren’t many resources online.
 Now there are so many great organizations in the U.S. and internationally that help educate and advocate on behalf of the one and ten women who have this disease.